StevenMayher/432-2022/classes/class12/README.md

         - In either case, we will answer all questions received by 5 PM Monday.
 After that, you're basically on your own.
 2. TA office hours **will be** held during the Quiz, for general questions and project questions, but if you have a specific question about the Quiz, you'll have to ask it in one of the two allowable ways mentioned above.
 3. Piazza will close at 5 PM to everything but private questions to the instructors.
 It'll reopen after the Quiz deadline.
+4. It is extremely rare for a student to receive a perfect score on one of my Quizzes.
+There are just too many ways to make a small mistake, and too many details I'm trying to assess.
+Don't panic if you have trouble with two or three questions.
+Just walk away and try again later.
+Or ask us for help! **Good luck to you all**!

 ## One Last Thing